keycloak/keycloak-community/design/user-profile.md

 ### Admin Console

 The user profile will display fields as defined in the user profile.
 Adding additional attributes will only allow selecting attributes from the profile and not add arbritary attributes.

 ### User Federation

-TBD
+This section is incomplete and is mainly a brief suggestion of what we could do.

+User federation mappers that map to user attributes will only allow selecting attributes from the user profile, not allowing mapping to arbritary attributes, unless the user profile explicitly allows arbritary attributes (see legacy provider).

+Depending on the user federation provider configuration we may want to ask users to enter missing attributes using the update profile action, rejecting the user, or simply ignoring that the user does not validate.
+The latter may not be ideal, but may be required.

+We could also have a verification on whether or not all mandatory attributes have been mapped for a user federation provider.

 ### Identity Brokering

-TBD
+This section is incomplete and is mainly a brief suggestion of what we could do.

+User federation mappers that map to user attributes will only allow selecting attributes from the user profile, not allowing mapping to arbritary attributes, unless the user profile explicitly allows arbritary attributes (see legacy provider).

+We can ask users to enter missing attributes using the update profile action.
+Today we don't have support for transient users (or users fully managed in the external IdP).
+If we add that then we will not want to ask users for missing attributes as those attributes would be lost on the next login.

+We could also have a verification on whether or not all mandatory attributes have been mapped for a identity provider.

-### Mappers
+### Protocol Mappers

 All mappers that use user attributes should provide a drop-down with list of attributes and no longer have a input field to specify the attribute.

 ## Milestones

-### M1 Validation
+### M1 SPI

-* Define SPI
-* Add legacy provider
-* Validate self-registration form
-* Validate updates to profile through old Account Console
-* Validate updates to profile through Account REST and new Account Console
+Define the SPI/API for user profile provider and user attribute validators.

-### M2 Default Provider
+### M2 Validation

-* Add default provider
-* Profile defined through text-area in Admin Console
-* Ability to set User Profile provider for realm
+Focus for the first milestone should be validation of users self-registering and updates to the account through account console and actions.

+This will require the legacy provider, and until the default provider is added users will need to add a custom user profile provider to validate additional attributes.

-### M3 Dynamic forms
+### M3 Default Provider with additional attributes

-* Extend registration form, with fields conditionally displayed based on user profile
-* Extend profile form in new Account Console, with fields conditionally displayed based on user profile
+Add default provider with basic text-area to edit the profile in the admin console.
+Registration form, account console and admin console will be expanded depending on what is decided in the dynamic forms section.

-### M4 Admin Console
+### M4 Mappers

-* Validate user creation in admin console
-* Validate user updates in admin console
-* Extend user form in admin console, with fields conditionally displayed based on user profile
-* Merge user profile and attributes forms in order to create user to pass validation
+Update user attribute mappers to select attributes from user profile.

 ### M5 User Profile editor

-* Editor in admin console for defining user profile
+Editor in admin console for defining user profile.

-### M6 Mappers

-* Select user attributes in mappers

-### M7 User Federation & Identity Brokering
+### M6 User Federation & Identity Brokering

-* Validation of users created through user federation
-* Validation of users created through identity brokering
+Integrate user federation and identity brokering with user profile.
+Scope to be decided as the correspodning sections above are completed.